SUP instructor, racer and paddlesurfer Duncan Slater recommends nine of the best paddle board accessories on the market right now

 Your paddle is a great place to start, as that’s what you’ll be swinging around several thousand times a session!
 You might also consider a different size or shape of fin to suit your style.

-For safety, a good quality leash is a must, whereas a buoyancy aid is up to you.
+For safety, a good quality leash is a must, whereas a buoyancy aid is up to you, as is much of the rest your clothing when you choose what to wear paddle boarding.
 Plus it’s worth having something waterproof to keep your phone in.
-If you have an inflatable board, you’ll certainly want a decent paddleboard pump.
+If you have an inflatable board, you’ll certainly want a decent paddle board pump.
 And wearing the right clothing is vital too.

 And to protect expensive boards and paddles, a paddle bag and board sock are both worth considering.

-Here we look at SUP accessories – nine of the best paddleboard accessories for recreational stand-up paddlers…
+Here we look at nine of the best paddle board accessories for recreational stand-up paddlers…

 Starboard Enduro Paddle

-The paddle delivers power to your SUP, so of course it’s one of the necessary SUP accessories rather than an optional extra.
+The paddle delivers power to your SUP, so of course it’s one of the best paddle board accessories to buy – rather than an optional extra.

 A fixed one-piece paddle will always be lighter than an adjustable 2-piece or 3-piece.
 Better construction – usually with a higher carbon content – will be lighter still, and deliver power more efficiently as it will flex more dynamically.